-Water Sensitive Design controls do not apply to alterations and additions;
+WSD controls do not apply to alterations and additions:

-- 1. on residential development where the increase to the overall impervious surface is less than 150m2; or - 2. for any other type of development where the increase to the overall impervious surface is less than 10%
+- for residential development; or - for any other type of development (as outlined in section 11.4.4) where the increase to the overall impervious surface is less than 10%.

-Note: impervious surfaces include roof area and all other hard surfaces including (but not limited to) driveway, pathways and courtyards that form part of the alterations and additions.
+Note: impervious surfaces include roof area and all other hard surfaces including (but not limited to) driveways, pathways and courtyards that form part of the alterations and/or additions.